 The vision and purpose of Law Students for Life of America (LawSFLA) is a national network of future legal professionals committed to advocating for the right to life.
 LawSFLA believes in rediscovering the rights of every human–regardless of race, developmental stage, socioeconomic status, and special needs.

 Law Students for Life of America (LawSFLA) is the legal outreach organization of Students for Life of America (SFLA), which began as American Collegians for Life (ACL) in 1988.
-Since 2006, ACL changed its name to SFLA and helped start over 750 new student pro-life organizations and revamp hundreds of existing student pro-life groups.
-SFLA has trained over 7,000 pro-lifers at its national conference, weekend training seminars, and one-on-one campus training.
-LawSFLA was launched in 2010 and works alongside the professional staff at the SFLA national headquarters in Manassas, VA.
+Since 2006, ACL changed its name to SFLA and helped start over 1,200 new student pro-life organizations and revamp hundreds of existing student pro-life groups.
+SFLA has trained thousands of pro-life students at its national conferences, weekend training seminars, and one-on-one campus training.
+LawSFLA was launched in 2010 and works alongside the professional staff at the SFLA national headquarters in Fredericksburg, VA.

 Because Law Students for Life (LawSFLA) is an outreach of Students for Life of America (SFLA), the LawSFLA national team consists of employees of both SFLA and LawSFLA.